-Quality medical transportation services start with well-prepared and qualified staff.
-To ensure this:
+Quality services start with well-prepared and qualified staff.
+To ensure this, Ryan White providers must meet all of the following requirements and qualifications:

 - HIV Knowledge.
 Staff shall have training and experience with general HIV-related related issues and concerns.
 At a minimum, staff will have completed an initial and annual educational session in one (1) of the topics listed below.
-Education can include round table discussion, training, one-on-one educational session, in-service, or literature review. - HIV disease process and current medical treatments - Privacy requirements and Health Insurance Portability and Accountability Act (HIPAA) regulations - Cultural issues related to communities affected by HIV - Human sexuality, gender, and sexual orientation affirming care - Transmission of HIV and other communicable diseases - Licensure.
-All medical transportation drivers must hold necessary State of California licenses for the functions they perform.
-Staff providing medical transportation van services must hold, at minimum, a valid California Class C driver's license.
-Drivers operating commercial vehicles that are designed, used, or maintained for carrying more than ten (10) passengers, including the driver, shall hold a valid commercial California Class B driver's license with a passenger endorsement. - Pull Notice Program.
-Agencies must enroll their drivers in the California Department of Motor Vehicles (DMV) Pull Notice Program. - Safety Trainings.
-Appropriate staff shall attend quarterly safety reviews at minimum and any additional trainings as required by applicable federal and state regulations.
-Possible topics include the following: - Emergency equipment - Defensive driving - Cardiopulmonary Resuscitation (CPR) and first aid - Pre-trip inspections - Narcan training - Legal and Ethical Obligations.
+Education can include round table discussion, training, one-on-one educational session, in-service, or literature review. - HIV disease process and current medical treatments - Privacy requirements and Health Insurance Portability and Accountability Act (HIPAA) regulations - Cultural issues related to communities affected by HIV - Human sexuality, gender, and sexual orientation affirming care - Transmission of HIV and other communicable diseases - Legal and Ethical Obligations.
 Staff must be aware and able to practice under the legal and ethical obligations set forth by California state law and their respective professional organizations.
 Obligations include the following: - Confidentiality: Maintenance of confidentiality is a primary legal and ethical responsibility of the service providers.
 Limits to maintaining confidentiality include danger to self or others, grave disability, child/elder/dependent adult abuse.
 Domestic violence must be reported according to California mandated reportinglaws. - Duty to warn: Serious threats of violence (including physical violence, serious bodily harm, death, and terrorist threats) against a reasonably identifiable victim must be reported to authorities.
 However, at present, in California, a PLWH engaging in behaviors that may put others at risk for HIV infection is not a circumstance that warrants breaking of confidentiality.
-Staff should follow their agency's policies and procedures in relation to duty to warn.
+Staff should follow their agency's policies and procedures in relation to duty to warn. - Culturally Appropriate.

-• Culturally Appropriate.
 Staff shall possess the ability to provide services to accommodate clients with disabilities, including communication barriers (services for clients who may have concerns such as hard of hearing, low literacy skills, and/or visually impaired) and culturally appropriate services for PLWH.

-Standard Measure Staff agree to maintain standards set forth in Code of Conduct Documentation of staff signature on file Staff will have a clear understanding of job responsibilities Written job description on file signed by staff and supervisor Appropriate staff receive initial education regarding HIV Education documentation on file including: Date, time, location, and provider of education Education type Name of staff receiving education Certificate of training completion or education outline, meeting agenda and/or minutes Provider shall ensure that driver staff will have appropriate State of California licensure to operate transportation vehicles Documentation of licensure on file Enroll all medical transportation staff in the California Department of Motor Vehicles (DMV) Pull Notice Program Documentation of enrollment on file Quarterly safety reviews conducted with staff drivers Documentation of reviews on file including:Date and time of safety review
+Standard Measure

+Staff agree to maintain standards set forth in Documentation of staff signature on file

+Code of Conduct

+Staff will have a clear understanding of job Written job description on file signed by staff

+responsibilities and supervisor

+All staff (including administrative staff) will Training/Education documentation on file

+receive initial education trainings within 60 including:

+days of hire and annual trainings regarding HIV Date, time, location, and provider of

+related issues/concerns education

+Education type

+Name of staff receiving education

+Certificate of training completion or

+education outline, meeting agenda and/or

+minutes